 Behavior Health Department

-> The Juvenile Justice Center of Philadelphia (JJC) is a non-profit, multi-service organization dedicated to the safety and welfare of vulnerable children, youth and families in greater Philadelphia area.
+The Juvenile Justice Center of Philadelphia (JJC) is a non-profit, multi-service organization dedicated to the safety and welfare of vulnerable children, youth and families in greater Philadelphia area.
 We provide an array of intervention, prevention, and community based services to children, youth, and families who are in need of supportive services.
-JJC has a Therapeutic Support Staff (TSS) opening in our Coulter Street office.
+JJC has a Behavior Health Technician (BHT) opening in our Coulter Street office.

-> The TSS is an integral team member of the Behavior Health department.
-A TSS provides individualized therapeutic support to a child (or group of children) served in our BHRS program.
-A TSS is an integral member of a child’s treatment team and works collaboratively with other team members to implement intensive, behaviorally based treatment strategies and interventions.
+The BHT is an integral team member of the Behavior Health department.
+A BHT provides individualized therapeutic support to a child (or group of children) served in our IBHS program.
+A BHT is an integral member of a child’s treatment team and works collaboratively with other team members to implement intensive, behaviorally based treatment strategies and interventions.
 Children served range in age from 4-21.

-> Bachelor’s degree in one (1) of the following disciplines: Psychology, Social Work, Sociology, Education, Criminal Justice, or other Human Service field.
+Bachelor’s degree in one (1) of the following disciplines: Psychology, Social Work, Sociology, Education, Criminal Justice, or other Human Service field.
 If one of the above degrees is held, no work experience is required.

 Bachelor’s degree in another related field with one year verified full-time paid working experience with direct care to children and/or adolescents.